2208Prathamesh/HeroOS-v.1.0.0/README.md

 # HERO OS

 ## Overview
-HeroOS is an open source Operating System for managing and operating Windows inspired os online OS Server and applications built using Node.js with Express and Dockerode.
+HeroOS is an open source Operating System for managing and operating Windows inspired  online OS Server and applications built using Node.js with Express and Dockerode.
 For Contact and Query: [heropixelnetwork@gmail.com](mailto:heropixelnetwork@gmail.com)

 ## Installation
-You can read our documentation at [docs.HeroOS](https://skyport.dev)
+You can read our documentation at [docs.HeroOS]()

 ## Configuration
 Edit the `index.js` file in the root directory to set up the application settings including the database connection and port.

 ## Usage
 Navigate to `http://localhost:<port>` to access the Hero OS.
-Log in with your user credentials to manage and view instances.
+Log in with your browser and Enjoy.

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit pull requests with your proposed changes.